It's the ultimate festive decadence for kids. A whole house made of biscuits and sweets - and this gingerbread house recipe makes it easy.

 - selection of sweets, to decorate

-Heat the oven to 180C, gas 4.
+- Heat the oven to 180C/350F/Gas 4.
 To begin making your gingerbread house pieces, melt the honey, sugar and butter in a pan over a gentle heat, stirring until the sugar dissolves.
 Remove the pan from the heat and allow the mixture to cool slightly.

-Top tip for making How to make a gingerbread house
+Top tips for making this gingerbread house recipe

-The longer you can leave it the better as it'll allow the ingredients to really absorb each other, we suggest a minimum of 2 hours chilling.
-You also want to make sure when rolling out your dough you roll it quite thin, the thicker the dough the stronger the chance of it cracking.
+Don't skip the chilling stages as it's a chance for your gingerbread to settle and relax, meaning it will hold its shape better when you bake it, and be less likely to crack.
+The longer you can leave it the better.
+We suggest a minimum of 2 hours chilling.
+You also want to make sure when rolling out your dough you roll it quite thin: the thicker the dough the stronger the chance of it cracking.